TheAustinMiller/java-wahoo/README.md

 I made this program to simulate 10,000 games of Wahoo.

 My findings show that the winning hand will often be dealt low cards.
-The hand that will go on to win will likely NOT be dealt an ace.
-Total luck, grandma.
+The hand that will go on to win will ALSO likely NOT be dealt an ace.
+It's total luck, grandma.

 Example run:
 Average value of a card in the winning hand: 7.633731245208618